Reverend Godfrey Egremont1

 M, #84642, b.
 8 December 1818, d.
 27 April 1875

-Vere Henry Hobart, Lord Hobart was born on 8 December 1818 at Welbourne, Lincolnshire, England.2 He was the son of Augustus Edward Hobart-Hampden, 6th Earl of Buckinghamshire and Mary Williams.1 He married Mary Katherine Carr, daughter of Rt.
-Rev. Thomas Carr and Catherine Emily MacMahon, on 4 August 1853 at All Saints, Margaret Street, Marylebone, London, England.2 He died on 27 April 1875 at age 56 at Government House, Madras, India, without issue.2 His will was probated on 25 June 1875, at under £40,000.2
+Vere Henry Hobart, Lord Hobart was born on 8 December 1818 at Welbourne, Lincolnshire, EnglandG.1 He was the son of Augustus Edward Hobart-Hampden, 6th Earl of Buckinghamshire and Mary Williams.2 He married Mary Catherine Carr, daughter of Rt.
+Rev. Thomas Carr and Catherine Emily MacMahon, on 4 August 1853 at All Saints, Margaret Street, Marylebone, London, EnglandG.1 He died on 27 April 1875 at age 56 at Government House, Madras, IndiaG, without issue.1 His will was proven (by probate) on 25 June 1875, at under £40,000.1

 Citations

-Mary Katherine Carr was the daughter of Rt.
-Rev. Thomas Carr and Catherine Emily MacMahon.1 She married, firstly, Vere Henry Hobart, Lord Hobart, son of Augustus Edward Hobart-Hampden, 6th Earl of Buckinghamshire and Mary Williams, on 4 August 1853 at All Saints, Margaret Street, Marylebone, London, England.2 She married, secondly, Dr. Charles Coates, son of William Henry Coates and Sarah Shipton, on 2 September 1879 at Bath Abbey, Bath, Somerset, England.2 She died on 24 October 1914.
+Mary Catherine Carr was born on 2 October 1832 at Bombay, India.2 She was the daughter of Rt.
+Rev. Thomas Carr and Catherine Emily MacMahon.1 She married, firstly, Vere Henry Hobart, Lord Hobart, son of Augustus Edward Hobart-Hampden, 6th Earl of Buckinghamshire and Mary Williams, on 4 August 1853 at All Saints, Margaret Street, Marylebone, London, EnglandG.3 She married, secondly, Dr. Charles Coates, son of William Henry Coates and Sarah Shipton Bullman, on 2 September 1879 at Bath Abbey, Bath, Somerset, EnglandG.3 She died on 24 October 1914 at age 82.

 From 4 August 1853, her married name became Hobart.
 From 2 September 1879, her married name became Coates.
-She was invested as a Imperial Order of the Crown of India (C.I.).1
+She was appointed Imperial Order of the Crown of India (C.I.)1

 Citations